Norsbus/AncST/README.md

 ### Dependencies

-* only linux
+* the pipeline needs to be run on linux and is using snakemake
 * the version of the anchor making pipeline finalized and tested the most thoroughly is a version running on slurm clusters
-* there is a requirements.txt file with necessary python libraries (e.g. to be used by conda)
+* there is a requirements.txt file with necessary python libraries to be used by conda - this pipeline uses was developed in an environment called snakemake. please make one called like that and if you really cannot debug the errors of where it fails because of that specific name which should not take too long

 ### Installing